 This new home sewer was installed wrong.
 A sewer camera showed evidence the sewer piping had approximately 3” of water trapped in it.
 The plumbing company fixed it only after there was video evidence.
 The sewer was then checked again with the sewer camera.
 This was a new home!

 The challenge with poorly installed sewers is the work is typically completed by the low bidder.
 Many low bidders are forced to cut corners to speed up the installation to break even.
 Quality is often not a main goal.
 The low bid process requires discipline to maintain quality.

-John Henry's Plumbing, Heating, and Air has chosen to stay out of the new housing market.
+John Henry's Plumbing, Heating, Air, and Electrical has chosen to stay out of the new housing market.
 We would rather provide quality service, do remodels, fix other mistakes, or replace worn out plumbing.
 Plumbing does wear out and break, especially underground plumbing.